lelliotuk/pyCircuitLaundry/README.md

 # Then you can create a laundry room oject using the API ID:
 room = circuit.Circuit(api_id)
 ```

+**Note: the API is not guaranteed to provide values for certain attributes in every laundry room, so you should check attributes with an asterisk next to them for `None`**

 ---
 ### `Circuit` object
 Laundry room